Raven: The Secret Temple

 Raven: The Secret Temple is a BBC Scotland children's adventure game show, and the second spin-off to the main series, Raven.
 It comprises one series, which aired first on the CBBC Channel, and then during CBBC on BBC One in the United Kingdom, in 2007.
 In this series, warriors compete as teams and attempt to collect as many jewels as possible by completing fourteen tasks, so that they may find and enter the Secret Temple.

+Production

+The series was commissioned by the BBC Scotland Children's Department and filmed in India.

 Plot

 For more information of the plot arc over the course of the series, see Challenges.

-After his homeland is held frozen captive under the icy grip of his enemy Nevar, Raven travels to an Eastern land with sixteen of his young warriors in the hopes of finding the Secret Temple.
+After his homeland is held frozen captive under the icy grip of his enemy Nevar, Raven travels to an Eastern land with 16 of his young warriors in the hopes of finding the Secret Temple.
 Within the temple lies the elixir that will restore his homeland to its former glory and release his land from Nevar's spell.
 In the East, he finds an ally in Satyarani, who will guide Raven and his warriors to the temple, but only if they prove their worthiness by completing fourteen perilous tasks; only the strongest warrior will be able to enter the temple and retrieve the elixir from within.
 Unfortunately, Nevar and his demons have followed Raven and his warriors, determined to stop them from completing their quest at any cost.